-Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, will start his third season with the Monarchs.
-Dee will coach the offensive line in 2013 for ODU, the same position he started coaching when he joined the staff in 2011.
+Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, completed his third season with the Monarchs.
+Dee coached the offensive line in 2013 for ODU, the same position he started coaching when he joined the staff in 2011.

 Dee coached the offensive line for the second-straight season in 2014, helping center Josh Mann earn First-Team All-Conference USA accolades and left guard Tyler Fisher honorable mention all-conference honors.

 The offensive line helped ODU rush for 149.4 yards per game and 442 yards of offense per game and 32.7 points.

 The group was solid up front despite a rash of injuries that saw the Monarchs use a different lineup for the first four games of the season, and five different lineups on the year.
 Nine different players started at least one game, with center Josh Mann the only player start every game.

 Dee returned to coaching the offensive line in 2013 as the offensive line paved the way for an ODU offense that scored 42.3 points per game.
 The offense averaged 519 yards of total offense per game and 359.4 passing yards per game.

 ODU started seniors Jack Lowney, D.J.
 Morrell and David Born up front, until Born missed the final six games due to an inury.
 Tyler Fisher became the first true freshman in ODU's five years of football to start on the offensive line.
 Morrell and Lowney received FBS All-Independent recognition from Phil Steele and the Roanoke Times.